 Every step shouldn’t be a screenshot.
 If your UI is busy or you want testers to find something buried deep, strategically placed screenshots help.
 It makes it easier for testers to understand how to execute complicated actions OR show them what elements of the page they should be focused on.

 Test writing and account seeding

-- Make use of Click to Copy.
-Click to copy works on text and links, and can be added from the app or the CLI.
-When you use it, testers will only have to click to copy the words, phrases or links and paste them into the terminal, which speeds things up.
+Click-to-copy works on text and links and can be added from the app or the CLI.
+Testers will only have to click to copy the words, phrases or links and paste them into the terminal, which speeds things up and ensures accuracy.